d-ghale/easyDataScience/README.md

 - For numbers calculate summary statistics such as min, max and mean to understand how spread out the data are around the average, how large the sample is, etc. This also helps us to quickly identify errors (e.g. negative values) and missing values.

-- For dates first of all find the variables that are of date type. r doesn't have a simple function for that so we will build our own function.
+- For dates first of all find the variables that are of date type.
+R doesn't have a simple function for that so we will build our own function.

+The `tidy_summary()` function outputs count of distinct values in each variable, basic statistics for numeric and date type variables, count of TRUE and FALSE in logical type variables, and count of missing values ("None" column).

 After performing basic statistics we need to impute missing variables.
 We can remove the entire row (avoid if relatively small data size), replace with either 0 or mean/median value of all the available variable.
 It is okay to replace NA with 0 when counting the values.
 For numeric variables, function `handle_NA` replaces NAs with 0 and for character variables the function replaces NAs with "missing".
 Sometimes we have NAs in string format "NA", which is not detected by base R's is.na function so we created another function (`replace_NA`) to replace "NA".